kumaresan-subramani/ej2-blaz-doc/src/pivotview-react/pivotview/sorting.md

 * [`headerDelimiter`](https://ej2.syncfusion.com/react/documentation/api/pivotview/valueSortSettingsModel/#headerdelimiter): It allows to set the delimiters string to separate the header text between levels.
 * [`sortOrder`](https://ej2.syncfusion.com/react/documentation/api/pivotview/valueSortSettingsModel/#sortorder): It allows to set the sort direction of the value field.

+> Value fields are set to the column axis by default.
+In such cases, the value sorting applied will have an effect on the column alone.
+You need to place the value fields in the row axis to do so in row wise.
+For more information, please [`refer here`](https://ej2.syncfusion.com/react/documentation/pivotview/data-binding/#values-in-row-axis).

 {% tab template="pivot-table/default", sourceFiles="app/**/index.tsx",compileJsx=true %}

 ```typescript